jakedada/dada8/content/pages/index.md

   - type: hero_section
     title: A Database for your Media
     subtitle: 'Store, manage and share your media files'
-    content: >-
+    content: >
-      Dadabase is a cloud-based video management tool.
-Finally gain control over your growing library!
+      Dadabase is a cloud-based media management system that can store, mark-up, organize and share your files.
     actions:
       - label: Features
         url: /pricing